MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-files-copy-activity.md

 # Configure Azure Files in a copy activity

-This article outlines how to use the copy activity in a data pipeline to copy data from and to Azure Files.
+This article outlines how to use the copy activity in Data pipeline to copy data from and to Azure Files.

 ## Supported format